mbabynames search ✿

 Beth Helena

-Beth, meaning "noble and strong", pairs with Helena, meaning "bright, shining".
+Beth, meaning "house of God", pairs with Helena, meaning "bright, shining".
 The meanings point in complementary directions.
 Beth is 1 syllable.
 Helena at 3 adds length and rhythm.

 Beth ends with a breathy -th.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a contrasting sound create the best flow.

 Beth Alexandra